 The return to office is rolling out, albeit with some delays.
 And some retail companies are taking a no-tolerance approach to vaccinations.

-The recent uptick in COVID-19 due to the delta variant has pushed employers to reconsider what they will allow in the office.
+The recent uptick in COVID-19 due to the Omicron variant has pushed employers to reconsider what they will allow in the office.
 Some employers are strongly encouraging their employees to get vaccinated — Dollar General became the first major retailer to offer a financial incentives for employees to get the shot.

 TJX Companies Inc.